sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 The question is how can we easily access orchestration variables from the maps?

+### How to map values from a repeating node into a single node using conditions
+In this new mapping pattern I want to show you what’s the best way to map some values from a repeating node into a single node base in some conditions.

 ## Advance Properties

 ### BizTalk Mapper: Omit XML Declaration (Grid Property) explained